httpstergeek/d3-splunk-extentions/README.md

 * Operating System: Windows, Linux, or Mac OS X.
 * Web browsers: Latest versions of Chrome, Safari, or Firefox, Internet Explorer 9 or later.
-* The Splunk Web Framework: The Web Framework is included in Splunk Enterprise 6

 #### Installing
 The D3 Splunk Extentions is built as a Splunk App, enabling interactive